gagansingh894/jams-rs/jams/README.md

   - Rust
   - TypeScript 🚧
   - JAVA 🚧

-⚠️ **DISCLAIMER: Only Pytorch 2.2.0 is supported for now due to dependencies on FFI bindings**

 ### The following features are in progress 🚧
 - Support XGBoost framework